ANL-CESAR/XSBench/README.txt

 What is XSBench?
 ==============================================================================

+XSBench is a mini-app representing a key computational kernel of the Monte Carlo neutron transport application, OpenMC.

 A full explanation of the theory and purpose of XSBench is provided in docs/XSBench_Theory.pdf.
-A summary is given below:

-XSBench is a simple application that executes only the most computationally expensive steps of Monte Carlo particle transport, the calculation of macroscopic cross sections.
-The essential computational conditions and tasks of fully featured Monte Carlo transport codes are retained in XSBench, without the additional complexity and overhead inherent in a fully featured code such as OpenMC.
-This provides a much simpler and clearer platform for stressing different architectures, and ultimately for making determinations as to where hardware bottlenecks occur as cores are added to shared memory systems.

 ==============================================================================
 Quick Start Guide